danguilherme/spotivy/CONTRIBUTING.md

 ## Contributing to Codebase
 If you want to develop/solve issues for spotivy follow these steps if you are new/beginner to our codebase

-1. `Fork` the repo on your personal github account
+1. Fork the repo on your personal GitHub account.
-2. `Clone` the repo in your local machine
+2. Clone the repo in your local machine.
-3. Code and hack away for any issues or new features
+3. Code and hack away for any issues or new features.
-4. write descriptive `commit` messages
+4. Write descriptive commit messages.
-5. make sure to test your code before you send a PR
+5. Make sure to test your code before you send a PR.
-6. `Push` to your remote branch
+6. Push to your remote branch.
-7. Finally create a `pull request` to  ```develop``` branch
+7. Finally create a Pull Request to `develop` branch.

 ***
 ### Note: the base branch for PRs is develop